sasadangelo/html-hero/part-1/lesson-08/README.md

 # Lesson 8

-Learn to add new document to your website linked to the main document.
-In our example we add the Dragon Ball Z Story with Freezer, Cell, and Majinbu saga.
+Learn howto add new documents to your website linked to the main document.
+In our example we added four new pages and the navigation through the five pages is accomplished by five links placed at the beginning of each file.